zanematthew/task-tracker/README.md

-TaskTracker -- A plugin that turns WordPress into a SIMPLE task tracking system.
+TaskTracker -- A simple way to track your task.
 ====================================

+Alpha demo can be view [here] (http://zanematthew.com/task/).

 ## DESCRIPTION
+### EXPERIENCE
+A WordPress plugin that turns WordPress into a SIMPLE task tracking machine.
+Its intended use is to have a centeral location where you can record your task, be it something as simple as: "read up on backbone js", "check the issue tracker on wiki" or "take out the trash".

+Each Task can be assigned:

+* Status
+* Priority
+* Project
+* Phase
+* Assignee
+* ETA

+This is NOT a replacement for a bug/issue tracker, advanced project management tracking, simple todo (or honey do list).

+### TECHNICAL
+This plugin leverages:

+* Custom Post Types
+* Custom Taxonoimes
+* AJAX form submission
+* AJAX login
+* JSON powered filter/search.

+Requirments

+* WordPress
+* PHP 5.3.2 or higher

 ## INSTALLATION
 Place the folder